juergenweb/JkImagePlaceholder/README.md

 `setXOffset(3)`

-Offset is 3px in this case.
+Offset on the x-axis is 3px in this case.

 ### setYOffset() method